chandraprakashdwivedi/openbook-heat/README.md

 Description
 ===========
-This is a collection of Heat templates for deploying Talligent's OpenBook billing/invoicing and customer lifecycle management software for OpenStack.
+This is a collection of Heat templates for deploying Talligent's Openbook billing/invoicing and customer lifecycle management software for OpenStack.
-One template is for OpenBook evaluation purposes (openbook-single.yaml), while the other is for deploying a production-ready OpenBook (openbook-cluster.yaml)
+One template is for Openbook evaluation purposes (openbook-single.yaml), while the other is for deploying a production-ready Openbook (openbook-cluster.yaml)

 openbook-single
 ===============